Nanalan': Broadcast and home media

 Nanalan first aired as one of the short series broadcast during program breaks on YTV's YTV Jr. block.
 In the United States, Nickelodeon's Nick Jr. block and its sister channel Noggin ran 21 of the 72 Nanalan shorts beginning in 1999.
 Repeats of the shorts continued to air on Nick Jr. until late 2003, when the first full-length season began airing.
 International distribution for the shorts was handled by Sunbow Entertainment.

 CBC premiered the full-length episodes beginning September 1, 2003 and aired the series until 2007.
 The show also aired in the U.S. on select PBS Kids stations from July 8, 2006 through 2013.

 In 2004, Quality Special Products released a set of six DVDs and VHSes including selections of the three-minute shorts.
 The discs and were mainly sold in the U.S. Rather than simply Nanalan, the home media billed the show as Welcome to Nanalan': As Seen on Nickelodeon.
 The full-length seasons were neither released to DVD nor VHS.

 The episodes were uploaded to YouTube in 2007 (but have since been deleted).
-In 2023, an official YouTube channel for the show was created.
-Shorts and full-length episodes are uploaded weekly.
+In May 2023, an official YouTube channel for the show was created.
+Shorts and full-length episodes were uploaded weekly until February 2025.